Skip to main content

 • Health check: From the Formbricks container:

-docker compose exec formbricks sh -c 'wget -O- http://minio:9000/minio/health/ready'
+docker compose exec formbricks sh -c 'wget -O- http://rustfs:9000/health'

 Production Setup with Traefik

-For production deployments, use the one-click setup script which automatically configures:
+For production deployments, use the one-click setup script, which automatically configures:

 • Automatic SSL certificate generation via Let’s Encrypt

-• CORS configuration for your domain
+• CORS configuration scoped to your Formbricks domain

 • Rate limiting middleware